markcwill/hashpy/README.md

 # To use the HashPype class example:
 from hashpy import HashPype
 ```
 Right now, there are no input/output methods.
 There is one VERY simple output which will print out the event ID with the best strike/dip/rake, but that is it.
-The idea is to use this as a metaclass, and build classes which inherit from HashPype and define their own I/O. See the dbhash project, which uses the hashpy module to build a DbHashPype class that uses Antelope databases for I/O.
+The idea is to use this as a metaclass, and build classes which inherit from HashPype and define their own I/O. See the hashpy.db package, which uses the hashpype module to build a DbHashPype class that uses Antelope databases for I/O.

 ```python
 # Usage example: